-- Press the FF/M to return to the Ford/Mazda Enhanced menu. - 2.
-An "instructional" message shows on the Diagnostic Tool's display.
+- If the KOER Test was selected, and the vehicle's engine is not running, an advisory message shows on the Scan Tool's display. - Press the LD/M to button to return to the Ford/Mazda Enhanced menu. - 2.
+An "instructional" message shows on the Scan Tool's display.
 Perform test procedures as appropriate. - If the Continuous Memory or KOEO test was selected, turn the ignition OFF, then back ON.
-Press the ENTER ⊕ button to start the test. - A "One moment please" message displays while the test is in progress. - If the KOER test was selected, press the ENTER → button to continue. - A "One moment please" message displays while the test is in progress. - Turn the steering wheel to the right, then release. - Press and release the brake pedal. - Cycle the overdrive switch (if equipped).
+Press the ENTER Θ button to start the test. - A "One moment please" message displays while the test is in progress. - If the KOER test was selected, press the ENTER 😔 button to continue. - A "One moment please" message displays while the test is in progress. - Turn the steering wheel to the right, then release. - Press and release the brake pedal. - Cycle the overdrive switch (if equipped). - 3.
+To read the display: